 Robert W. Lloyd.
-On January 1, 2009, Mr. Lloyd was named Vice President and General Counsel.
-Prior to that time, Mr. Lloyd had served as Vice President and Chief Litigation Officer since October 2006 and as Assistant General Counsel since 2001.
+Mr. Lloyd has served as our General Counsel since 2009 and as Vice President since 2006.
+Mr. Lloyd served as Chief Litigation Officer from 2006 until 2009 and as Assistant General Counsel from 2001 until 2006.
 Prior to that, he worked as sales manager and marketing manager, respectively, in our Daytona Beach, Florida retail office.
 Before joining us, Mr. Lloyd practiced law with the law firm of Cobb & Cole, P.A. in Daytona Beach, Florida.

 Laurel L. Grammig.
-Ms. Grammig has been our Vice President and Secretary since 1994, and from 1994 until 2009, she served as our General Counsel.
-She was named Chief Corporate Counsel in 2009.
+Ms. Grammig was named Chief Compliance & Regulatory Officer in 2012, and has been our Vice President and Corporate Secretary since 1994.
+She was Chief Corporate Counsel from 2009 to 2012, and from 1994 until 2009, she served as our General Counsel.
 Ms. Grammig serves as an executive officer for a number of our subsidiaries.
-Before joining us, Ms. Grammig was a partner of the law firm of Holland & Knight LLP in Tampa, Florida.
+Before joining us, Ms. Grammig was a partner of the law firm of Holland & Knight LLP in Tampa, Florida

-Richard A. Freebourn, Sr. Mr. Freebourn has served as Vice President - Internal Operations since 2004, and Director of Internal Operations since 2002.
-From 2000 until 2002, he served as our Director of Internal Audit, and from 1998 until 2000, he served as Vice President and Operations Manager of our Indianapolis, Indiana retail profit center.
+Richard A. Freebourn, Sr. Mr. Freebourn has served as Vice President, Internal Operations since 2004 after serving as Director, Internal Operations since 2002.
+He has been responsible for acquisition due diligence from 2002 through the present.
+From 2000 until 2002, he served as our Director of Internal Audit, and from 1998 until 2000, he served as Vice President and Operations Leader of our Indianapolis, Indiana retail profit center.
 Mr. Freebourn has been employed by us since 1984.
+He originally joined Brown & Brown Insurance as part of an acquisition in Fort Myers, Florida, where he was the Accounting Leader and eventually the Personal Lines, Commercial Lines and Operations Leader through 1997.
+The Financial Operations, Insurance Operations, Information Technology and Team Resources (HR) Review Teams continue to report to Mr. Freebourn today.
+He is also responsible for Corporate Financial Compliance and Employee Compensation Teams while continuing to lead all Acquisition Due Diligence Teams.
+The recruiting programs he leads continue to identify, train and acculturate quality teammates to become future Sales, Financial, HR, IT and Insurance Operations leaders.